tvelingkar/rosa-starterkit/content/SetupNginxK8s.md

 Add a new CRD(Kind) using **Add Kind +**

-Give the kind name.
-Select the resources that will make up the CRD.
+Give the kind name as `InstallApplication` Select the resources that will make up the CRD.

 ![Kinddetails](../_images/Kinddetails.png)

-More than 1 Kind can be added.

 ### 9 - Create the Operator